Last updated: June 15, 2017

 - Not to submit viruses or other malicious code to or through the Rover.com Service.

 - Not to use the Rover.com Service, or engage with other users of the Rover.com Service, for purposes that violate the law.

-- Not to use the Rover.com Service to arrange for the provision and purchase of services with another user of the Rover.com Service, then complete a payment transaction for those services offline.
+- Not to use the Rover.com Service (or any predecessor to the Rover.com Service, including DogVacay.com) to arrange for the provision and purchase of services with another user, then complete transactions for those services offline.

 - Not to post reviews about Service Providers that aren’t based on your personal experience, that are intentionally inaccurate, or that violate these Terms.

 - Not to post content or materials that are pornographic, threatening, harassing, abusive, or defamatory, or that contain nudity or graphic violence, incite violence, violate intellectual property rights, or violate the law or the legal rights (for example, privacy rights) of others.

 - Not to post “spam” or other unauthorized commercial communications.

 - To use the Rover.com Service only for your own purposes, and not to impersonate any other person.